jathak/scheme_web_interpreter/README.md

 1. Install the [Dart SDK](https://www.dartlang.org/install).
 At least version 1.20 is required, but I recommend at least 1.24.

-1b.
-(Temporary) At the moment, this project uses the Ruby version of Sass and requires you to install it separately on your path in order to build the CSS.
-I plan to switch this over to the Dart version of Sass soon.

 2. Clone all three repos into a shared directory.

 ```